ghaith-mq/graphLambda/README.md

 - `utls` contains:
   - `remove_water.py`: This script removes water molecules from the PDB complexes.
   - `BPS_features.py` : A function that computes BPS features for the training set (**refined_set**) and test sets (**CASF16**)(**QSAR_NRC_HiQ**).
-  - `Educated_split.py` : A function that clusterizes the data using **Agglomerative Clustering** and generate the train/validation sets  according to the pre-computed similarity metrics, given the pairwise similarity results between all complexes as **csv** file.
-  - `train_test.py`: Train, validate and test functions for the model.
-  - `K_fold_trainer.py` : A function that carries on the model training and validation given the generated train/validation sets by `Educated_split.py`.

 ## Prepare the environment:

 ```sh